Sheryl Cruz: Acting career

-In 2022, she joined the cast of the afternoon drama series Prima Donnas, portraying the role of Bethany Fajaro-Howards in Season 2.
-Initially depicted as a kind-hearted guardian to Donna Lyn / Lenlyn (portrayed by Sofia Pablo) in Australia, her character transitions to the main antagonist, Kendra Fajardo Clavaria, replaces Aiko Melendez's role in Season 1.
-Kendra's transformation into Bethany's doppelgänger becomes central to her plot of vengeance against the Claveria family, culminating in the demise of Sheryl's character.
+In 2022, she joined the cast of the afternoon drama series Prima Donnas, portraying the role of Bethany Howards in Season 2.
+Initially depicted as a kindhearted guardian to Donna Lyn / Lenlyn (portrayed by Sofia Pablo) in Australia, her character transitions to the main antagonist, Kendra Fajardo Claveria, taking over the antagonist role previously portrayed by Aiko Melendez in the first season.
+Her portrayal of the dual role received attention for its dramatic villain arc.